 Listeria monocytogenes is ubiquitous in soil and water and can be found in the gastrointestinal tract of up to 5% of healthy human adults.
 Listeriosis is considered the most severe bacterial foodborne infection due to its high mortality rate despite early antibiotic treatment (11-60%).
 Populations at risk for developing invasive listeriosis include the immunosuppressed, pregnant women, neonates, fetuses and the elderly.
 Invasive listeriosis can result in abortion, sepsis, and meningoencephalitis.
-Septicemia can account for greater than 50% of cases and can have a mortality rate up to 70% when associated with severe underlying conditions.
+Septicemia can account for greater than 50% of cases and can have a mortality rate up to 70%, when associated with severe underlying conditions.

 Staphylococcus species colonize the skin and mucous membranes.
 They are opportunistic pathogens that can cause infection following breaks in the cutaneous epithelial barrier through trauma or medical interventions.
 Diagnostically, the genus is divided between coagulase-positive staphylococci and coagulase-negative staphylococci (CoNS).
 The most clinically-relevant Staphylococcus is the coagulase-positive S. aureus.
 Other coagulase-positive species, such as S. intermedius, are isolated much less frequently from clinical specimens.
-S. aureus is the most common cause of nosocomial skin and soft tissue infections, and is second only to CoNS as a cause of primary bacteremia in hospitals.
-CoNS species are isolated very regularly from clinical specimens and care must be taken to assess clinical significance to differentiate between contamination, colonization, and true infection.
+S. aureus is the most common cause of nosocomial skin and soft tissue infections and is second only to CoNS as a cause of primary bacteremia in hospitals.
+CoNS species are isolated regularly from clinical specimens and care must be taken to assess clinical significance to differentiate between contamination, colonization, and true infection.
 The primary mediator of methicillin resistance in staphylococci is acquisition of the mecA gene.

-Streptococcus species are frequently found as commensal bacteria on mucous membranes, and are occasionally present as transient skin microbiota.
-Streptococci have historically been grouped as beta-hemolytic or non-beta-hemolytic, and also divided according to presence of specific surface antigens (i.e., Lancefield grouping).
+Streptococcus species are frequently found as commensal bacteria on mucous membranes and are occasionally present as transient skin microbiota.
+Streptococci have historically been grouped as beta-hemolytic or non-beta-hemolytic and also are divided according to presence of specific surface antigens (i.e., Lancefield grouping).
 Lancefield groups A, B, C, and G are pyogenic and most are also beta-hemolytic.
-Of these, the Group A streptococci (represented primarily by S. pyogenes) and the Group B streptococci (S. agalactiae) are the most common in cases of septicemia.
+Group A streptococcus (S. pyogenes) and group B streptococcus (S. agalactiae) are the most common beta-hemolytic strep associated with septicemia.
 The non-pyogenic streptococci are subdivided into five groups (Mitis, Anginosus, Salivarius, Mutans, and Bovis groups).
-The Mitis, Anginosus, and Salivarius groups are also referred to as viridians streptococci; these bacteria produce no Lancefield antigens and are alpha-hemolytic or nonhemolytic.
-Viridans streptococci are also fairly common agents of septicemia causing 0.5% of sepsis cases in nonneutropenic patients and up to 2% in neutropenic patients.
+The Mitis, Anginosus, and Salivarius groups are referred to also as viridans streptococci; these bacteria produce no Lancefield antigens and are alphahemolytic or nonhemolytic.
+Viridans streptococci are also fairly common agents of septicemia, causing 0.5% of sepsis cases in nonneutropenic patients and up to 2% in neutropenic patients.
 S. pneumoniae has been classified into the Mitis group but is often considered as its own separate group.